How to Manage Annual Leave Effectively

 Share this blog

-How to manage Annual Leave?
 Managing annual leave is a pain point for many SMEs.
 Who is responsible for calculating and tracking it?
-Who approves it?
-Who decides how many employees can be on holiday at once?
-Who checks if employees have overtaken or undertaken their entitlement and what happens with unplanned absences and unpaid leave?
+Who approves it and who decides how many employees can be on holiday at once?
 Scratch the surface and leave can be a lot more complicated than it might first appear.
+In this blog, we explore how to manage annual leave effectively.

 How many days of Annual Leave are staff entitled to?